-In 2016 we told you about the R22 phase out and with summer approaching, Chief / Bauer Service Experts Heating & Air Conditioning wanted to remind you of your choices.
+In 2016 we told you about the R22 phase out and with cooling season approaching, Chief/Bauer Service Experts wanted to remind you of your options.

-If you have an air conditioner installed earlier than 2010, it likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfy.
-The United States EPA began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.
+If you have air conditioning equipment installed earlier than 2010, it likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfy.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

 R22 refrigerant is no longer made in North America.